 Noted for its beautifully rare pieces, this family-run Swiss watch manufacturer is considered by a lot of watch enthusiasts as the creme de la creme.
 Among the many famous and royal personalities that own a Patek Philippe timepiece are Queen Victoria, Pope Pius IX, and Victor Emanuel III of Italy.
 The prestigious watch company has designed innovations such as the split-seconds hand, chronograph, minute repeater, and the perpetual calendar.
 Vintage models are often sold at six-figure prices.

 Lange & Söhne

 This high-end German timepiece manufacturer is highly regarded by luxury watch virtuosos as one of the finest in the world.
-They offer pocket and wristwatches that contain mechanical movements, rather than the common quartz.
+They offer wristwatches that contain mechanical movements, rather than the common quartz.
 Compared to the Swiss, these German timepieces are often described as “austere” and straightforward in terms of design.

 Caring For Your Luxury Watch

 A great deal of taking care of luxury watches go to keeping its surface clean and its interior free from foreign particles.
 The standard routine care to keep your timepiece running flawlessly for generations can be as easy as gently wiping off the buildup of contaminants such as moisture, sweat, dust, and dirt.

 Keep your watch away from moisture at all times.
 Should it come close to or in contact with moisture of any kind, simply wipe it clean and dry with a soft piece of cloth.